haizi-zh/bedtorch/README.md

 practice, via `bedtorch`, many tasks can be done about one magnitude faster.

-Additionally, `bedtorch` can write data frames directly to BGZIP-format files, and optionally create the tabix index.
+Additionally, by linking to [htslib](https://github.com/samtools/htslib), `bedtorch` can write data frames directly to BGZIP-format files, and optionally create the tabix index.
 It can also directly load either local or remote BGZIP-format files at any particular genomic regions.
 This feature is done by htslib, therefore not requiring external command line tools such as `tabix` or `bgzip`.
-In the case of working with remote files, being capable of loading only a portion of the file will be very convenient.
+In the case of working with remote files, being capable of loading any arbitrary portion of the file will be very convenient.

 [BGZIP](http://www.htslib.org/doc/bgzip.html) is a variant of gzip and is widely used in bioinformatics.
 It’s compatible with gzip, with an